-Recommendation 1.
 Emissions reductions and emissions removals should not be split

-Currently, the certification planned by the European Commission only concerns CO_2 removals, and not emission reductions which would be covered by other mechanisms.
-We believe however, it is necessary to include in the scope of the certification framework not only storage, but also emission reductions of N2O and CH4 from the agricultural sector as well as indirect emission reductions (emissions that are linked to the project but take place outside the project's climate impact, there is a risk of favouring practices that have a net negative impact.
+Currently, the certification planned by the European Commission only concerns CO2 removals, and not emission reductions which would be covered by other mechanisms.
+We believe however, it is necessary to include in the scope of the certification framework not only storage, but also emission reductions of N2O and CH4 from the agricultural sector as well as indirect emission reductions (emissions that are linked to the project but take place outside the project perimeter).
+Without this comprehensive view of a project's climate impact, there is a risk of favouring practices that have a net negative impact.
 An example would be a biomass production project, which relies heavily on nitrogen fertilizers.
 With the scope chosen today, only the carbon sequestration linked to the biomass would be counted and not the emissions linked to the fertilisers.